dhananjayaDev/human-detection-dvr/README.md

 ![Banner Image](https://github.com/dhananjayaDev/human-detection-dvr/blob/master/HDDDVR%20Bannner.png)

 ## Overview
-This repository contains the source code and documentation for a Human Detection DVR (Digital Video Recorder) system.
-The project aims to implement real-time human detection using computer vision techniques, integrated with a DVR system for surveillance and monitoring purposes.
+This repository contains the source code for a Human Detection DVR (Digital Video Recorder) system.
+The project implements real-time human detection using computer vision techniques, integrated with a DVR system for surveillance and monitoring purposes.
+It leverages a decoupled architecture with C++ for video capture and Python for human detection and alerting, communicating via ZeroMQ.

 ## Features
-- **Real-Time Human Detection**: Utilizes advanced computer vision algorithms to detect humans in video feeds.
+- **Real-Time Human Detection**: Utilizes YOLOv5, a state-of-the-art object detection model, to detect humans in live video feeds.
-- **DVR Integration**: Seamlessly records and stores video footage with human detection events.
-- **Customizable Alerts**: Configurable notifications for detected human activities.
-- **User-Friendly Interface**: Simple and intuitive UI for managing recordings and settings.
+- **Modular Architecture**: Separates video capture (C++) from human detection and alerting (Python) using ZeroMQ for efficient inter-process communication.
+- **Configurable Alerts**: Sends real-time alerts with snapshots to Telegram upon human detection, with a customizable cooldown period.
+- **Flexible Video Input**: Captures video from various sources via OpenCV, allowing for different camera setups.
+- **Customizable Detection Parameters**: Allows configuration of detection confidence thresholds and Telegram alert settings via JSON files.

 ## Requirements
 - Python 3.8+
 - OpenCV
-- TensorFlow or PyTorch (depending on the model used)
+- PyTorch (for YOLOv5)
+- ZeroMQ libraries (for inter-process communication)
+- Telegram Bot API (for alerts)
-- FFmpeg for video processing
+- FFmpeg (for video processing, if applicable for DVR hardware/software)
-- A compatible DVR hardware or software setup
+- A compatible camera or video source

 ## Installation
 1. Clone the repository: